Mod-two cohomology of symmetric groups as a Hopf ring: Topology and the invariant theoretic presentation

 Compare the presentation for the cohomology of symmetric groups as a Hopf ring, as given in \refT{genandrel}, with the Hopf ring presentations of rings of symmetric functions, as given in Example~\ref{Ex:classical} and \refP{symmfun}.
 Seeing classes which behave similarly, we obtain some immediate identifications of split quotient rings of the cohomology of symmetric groups.

 \begin{definition} Define the level-$\ell$ quotient Hopf ring of the cohomology of symmetric groups, denoted $\pa_{\ell}$, to be the quotient Hopf ring obtained by setting all $\gamma_{\ell', n}$ for $\ell' \neq \ell$ equal to zero.
-It is isomorphic to the sub-Hopf ring generated by the classes $\gamma_{\ell, n}$.
+This quotient map is split by the sub-Hopf ring generated by the classes $\gamma_{\ell, n}$.
 Let $\pa_{\ell}[m]$ be the sub-module of $\pa_{\ell}$ supported on $B \si_{m}$, which is an algebra under cup product. \end{definition}

+Graphically, these sub-rings each consist of all skyline diagrams made from the blocks of one fixed size.

-\begin{proposition} The level-$\ell$ Hopf ring $\pa_{\ell}$ is isomorphic to the Hopf ring of classical symmetric polynomials.
+\begin{proposition} The level-$\ell$ Hopf ring $\pa_{\ell}$ is isomorphic as Hopf ring to the total symmetric invariants of a $\ka[x]$.
 Thus $\pa_{\ell}[m]$ is a polynomial ring for any $m$. \end{proposition}

 The proof is an immediate comparison of their two presentations.
 We originally proved the second part directly from the Hopf ring presentation of $\pa_{\ell}[m]$, before realizing that we were mimicking the proof that symmetric functions form a polynomial algebra.